griptape-ai/griptape-docs/docs/griptape-tools/official-tools/aws-iam-client.md

                              Output: There are two IAM users in your AWS
                              account:

-                             1. User "griptape-cloud-django-app" with user ID
+                             1. User "example-user-1" with user ID
                              "AIDASHBEHWJLQV2IOYDHM", created on July 18, 2023,
                              at 20:29:27 UTC.
-                             2. User "griptape-integration-tests-runner" with
+                             2. User "example-user-2" with
                              user ID "AIDASHBEHWJLWHVS76C6X", created on August
                              29, 2023, at 20:56:37 UTC.